oceanprotocol-archive/dev-ocean/doc/sla.md

 events that take place in time.
 Most of complex engineered systems are loosely coupled networks of unassociated components.

-The event-action pattern is close to .
-It is specified as model to represents the interaction between parties.
-As shown in the below figure:

 ![Event Driven architecture pattern](img/SLA_Trigger-Event-Action.png)